nerves-project/nerves-project.github.io/_posts/2016-01-15-get-cooking.md

 ---

+> NOTE: As of June 2016, Bake is no longer the best way to build firmware with Nerves.
+Check out [this news update](http://nerves-project.org/news/2016/05/29/a-whirlwind-of-recent-changes/#mix-integration) for more details on the native Mix integration for Nerves.

 The core team has been quietly but diligently working on simplifying one of the most frustrating parts of getting started with Nerves: the build process.
 And we're ready for you to give what we've done a spin.

 When I gave the [Embedded Elixir in Action](https://www.youtube.com/watch?v=kpzQrFC55q4) talk in October, building your Nerves firmware always involved running a cross compiler under Linux.
 It was one of the most frustrating parts of Nerves -- you had to run Linux in a virtual machine in order to do compiles, because the toolchains only worked on Linux, not on OS X or Windows.